 How to plan a trip to America, we’re talking the USA here, part of continental North America, not the Americas, I’m being very British in my terminology.
-So what do you need to consider before you start planning your holiday?
+So what do you need to consider before you start planning your holiday or vacation?
 We’ve had a fair bit of experience of travel in the USA, particularly road-tripping, so let’s do this thing, use the blog index below to help you find the information you need.

 - How to Plan a Trip to America, the Checklist

 - Finding the Best Deals on Flights to the USA

 - Have You Considered Travelling by Ship?

 - How to Book Accommodation and Find the Best Deals

 - Where Are You Going in the USA?

 - Do You Need to Pre-Book Any Tickets or Tours?